ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 the PR, if you run into obstacles or uncertainty as you make changes
 * Once you feel your branch is ready, check the PR preview to ensure the changes match your local view and appear correct
-* Review your implementation according to the checks notes in the PR template
+* Review your implementation according to the checks noted in the PR template
-* Perform the following manual smoke test:
+* Perform the following manual smoke test: ...
 * Change PR status to "ready to review"
 * Update the PR description to indicate relative paths that have changed